-Agree Realty Corporation (NYSE: ADC) is a fully-integrated, self-administered, and self-managed real estate investment trust (REIT) focused on the acquisition and development of single tenant properties leased to industry leading retailers throughout the United States.
+Agree Realty Corporation (NYSE: ADC) is a fully-integrated, self-administered, and self-managed real estate investment trust (REIT) focused on the acquisition and development of properties net leased to industry-leading retailers throughout the United States.

-Building upon the foundation of excellence established throughout the past four decades, Agree Realty continues to be a market leader in the single tenant net lease space.
-At December 31, 2012, our growing portfolio consisted of 109 properties in 17 retail sectors in 27 states, containing an aggregate of approximately 3.3 million square feet.
+foundation Building upon the of excellence established throughout the past four decades, Agree Realty continues to be a market leader in the net lease space.
+At December 31, 2013, our growing portfolio consisted of 130 assets in 33 states, containing approximately 3.7 million square feet.